Avaiga/taipy-gui/gui/doc/README.md

        If the property is the default property, this property value must be reflected in the "default" property.

+     - "default_property": a Boolean value that indicates if this property is the element's default property.
+A false value is equivalent to no "default_property" at all.

+       Elements must have one and only one default property.

+       If the element inherits another, then the inherited default property will be used if not overridden in the inheriting element.

      - "type": the type of this property.